- What is a Public Defender?

 misdemeanor courts every week.
 Arraignment proceedings move very fast.

-a decision is made on whether or not it is best to accept the district
+you make a decision on whether or not it is in your best interest to accept the prosecutor's settlement offer.
+If the defendant wants to

-accept the district attorney's offer, great; enter a plea and in a
+accept the prosecutor's offer, great: enter a plea in open court and, in a

-short while the case will be done.
-However, a prudent person is a
+short while, the case will be done.
+However, a prudent defendant is a

 unknown consequences, before entering any type of plea in a criminal

-case, a person is always better served in consulting, at a minimum,
+case, a defendant is always better served in consulting, at a minimum,

 with an attorney first.